Learn the practical steps you need to take and find links to more advice and support for after a death.

 - died because of a disease caused by work

-If you are in prison, you cannot claim Bereavement Support Payment.
+If you are in prison, you cannot claim this benefit.

 Don’t know how much National Insurance contributions your partner paid?
 You can still make a claim.
 The Bereavement Service will check and let you know.